New York rations gasoline; storm victims still in the dark

 Manhattan stores and restaurants have yet to recover.
 Some are awaiting emergency loans, while others are trying to make it on their own.

 "We don't have the product to sell," said Zach Mack, a co-owner of the ABC Beer Co, which flooded last week, knocking out electricity for days.
-"And we don't have the people to sell it to.
+"And we don't have the people to sell it to."
+[ID:nL1E8M97UE]

 (Additional reporting by Edith Honan, Peter Rudegeair and Jonathan Allen; Editing by Eric Walsh)